aplteam/Logger/README.md

       {r}←Log msg
 ```

-Writes `msg` to the Log File.
-Note that `msg` must be either a character scalar or a simple character vector, otherwise it is ignored.
-Note that `LogError` gives your more freedom in this respect - see there.
+Writes `msg` to the Log File. `msg` can be one of:

+* A character scalar (though this does not make too much sense)
+* A character vector
+* A character matrix
+* A vector of character vectors

-`r` gets the message written to the log file together with the time stamp and thread no.
+`r` gets the message written to the log file together with the time stamp and thread number.

-`msg` can be one of:
- * A vector
- * A matrix
- * A vector of vectors

 For best performance this function does not do any formatting.
 If you need a special formatting consider writing a cover function for `Log` or your own class deriving from `Logger`.

 ### The LogError method

 This method is useful to log an error.
-This is a cover function of `Log`.
+It is a cover function of `Log`.

 You can specify 2-3 parameters:
- 1. The return code.
-Single integer.
+ 1. The return code as a  single integer.
 0 means that `LogError` should not do anything at all.
  1. The message (msg).
-This can be any array containig text or numeric data as long as the depth and rank are both lower than 3.
+This can be any array containing text or numeric data as long as the depth and rank are both lower than 3.
  1. More information (more); this is optional.
 This can be any kind of array.

 In case `rc ←→ 0`, `LogError` is doing nothing at all.
-Otherwise it writes `msg` into the log file and marks it up as an error. `msg` can be simple, a matrix or a nested vector although simple is recommended. `more` can be any array.
+Otherwise it writes `msg` into the log file and marks it up as an error.

-If all is fine `r` is empty, otherwise it returns the message written to the log file.
+If `rc ←→ 0` then `r` is empty, otherwise it returns the message written to the log file.

-That allows you to do something like this:
+Examples:

 ```
     MyLoggerInstance.LogError 1 'The error message' ⎕DM
 ```

-or even:

 ```
     MyLoggerInstance.LogError rc 'FATAL ERROR' ('hello word' (1 2 3))
 ```

-While the `Log` method is fairly restrictive in order to avoid any performance penalties the method `LogError` offers more freedom because this is hardly causing any harm: you won't have thousands of errors per second, and even if you have them performance is the least of your worries then.
+While the `Log` method is fairly restrictive in order to avoid any performance penalties, the method `LogError` offers more freedom because this is hardly causing any harm: you won't have thousands of errors per second, and even if you have them, performance is the least of your worries then.

 ## Notes